ryeash/assist/README.md

 When this AppConfig is handed to an addConfig method of Assist, the provider for DAO will automatically be called once to force creation of the singleton.

-It is technically possible to mark any @Factory eager, but it really only makes sense for @Singleton scope.
+It is technically possible to mark any @Factory eager, but it probably only makes sense for @Singleton scope.

 ### @Lazy
 In rare cases it may be necessary to inject a handle to an object before assist is ready to properly wire it; possibly